 A collaboration between Rotman and the Toronto District School Board, the I-Think Initiative gives students tools to observe, evaluate and improve their thinking processes when faced with difficult ‘either-or’ choices.

-Business problem solving involves not only modelling and analysis.
-It has a strong interpretive, empathetic and aesthetic component.
-Play — broadly conceived — is an integral part of the manager’s problem solving toolkit.
-Rotman’s Business Design initiatives give you hands-on experience in the real-time exercise of empathetic listening, creative generation of ideas and solutions, and the playful interweaving of analysis and intuition, in flexible formats that range from interactive courses to design projects.
+Creative problem solving doesn't just involve only modelling and data analysis – it also has a strong interpretive, empathetic, and aesthetic component.
+Play – broadly conceived – is an integral part of the manager’s problem solving toolkit.
+Rotman’s Business Design initiatives give you hands-on experience in the real-time exercise of empathetic listening, creative generation of ideas and solutions, and the playful interweaving of analysis and intuition, through unique elective courses, skills development workshops, and special design projects.

 Business Design in Action